 Best Vegan Cheese For A Dairy Free Charcuterie Board

-When I first became vegan, 15 years ago, there were not a lot of options in terms of finding 100% plant-based vegan cheese.
+When I became vegan, almost 20 years ago now, there were not a lot of options in terms of finding 100% plant-based vegan cheese.

 The ones I did find were filled with terrible ingredients – lots of bad oils, binders, fillers, and salt.